 The project must be assessed by an external person, usually the CREST Local Coordinator, the project mentor or another person from the same organisation.
 Contact your CREST Local Coordinator to arrange a time and date for the assessment.

-Students must have completed their Silver/Gold profile form, either by writing in full or referring to a report they have created as part of the project (a copy of which must also be submitted).
+Students must have completed their Silver/Gold profile referring to a report or record they have created as part of the project (a copy of which must also be submitted).
 Students at these levels are often asked to present their work as part of an assessment or celebration event.

 5. Receiving a CREST Award

 Your Local Coordinator will either agree to issue the award, or may recommend that the students do further work.